1. Technology Overview

 3. Market Opportunity and Potential Applications

-Some limitations of ultrasound imaging are speckle noises and low contrast ratios that hampers the participation of the ultrasound imaging technology in mainstream markets.
+Some limitations of ultrasound imaging are speckle noises and low contrast ratios that hamper the participation of the ultrasound imaging technology in mainstream markets.
 This technology allows for cost-effective improvements on the enhancement process of ultrasound imaging that overcomes the current problems.

 4. Benefits and Impacts

-The invention is relatively inexpensive, portable, real time in nature, safe and does not involve ionizing radiation which might be harmful to some patients, for example, those with claustrophobia or pacemakers.
+The invention is relatively inexpensive, portable, real-time in nature, safe and does not involve ionizing radiation which might be harmful to some patients, for example, those with claustrophobia or pacemakers.

 5. Development Stage